 Follow these steps and I know you’ll be able to create something beautiful and one of a kind.

-Be sure to watch my YouTube video on how to use dark wax.
+Be sure to watch my YouTube videos on how to wax and how to use dark wax!

 Make sure to pin it for later!